 - KREB’S CYCLE: Kreb’s cycle creates 2 ATP.
 The Kreb’s cycle (also known as the citric acid cycle) occurs aerobically in the mitochondria, which is the powerhouse of the cell.
 It takes the pyruvic acids from glycolysis and creates 2 more ATP and energy.

 - ELECTRON TRANSPORT CHAIN: Electron transport chain produces 34 ATPs.
 Finally, the electron transport chain produces the vast majority of ATP during the cellular respiration process.
-By taking the electrons from the Kreb’s cycle, the mitochondria aerobically generates a total of 34 ATPs.
+By taking the electrons from the Kreb’s cycle, the mitochondria aerobically generate a total of 34 ATPs.